JonathanSaleh123/OA-HSA/frontend/app/dashboard/test-transaction/README.md

 2. **Test Non-Medical Transaction**: Use code 5411 (Grocery) - should decline
 3. **Test Invalid Code**: Use a random code - should show as unknown
 4. **Test Insufficient Funds**: Try a transaction larger than your balance

-## Notes

-- This is a testing environment - transactions are real and will affect your account balance
-- Use small amounts for testing
-- The system validates merchant codes against the database
-- All transactions are logged and visible in your transaction history